pachyderm/pachyderm/doc/index.rst

 Welcome to the Pachyderm documentation portal!
 Below you'll find guides and information for beginners and experiences Pachyderm users.
 You'll also find API references docs and an FAQ.

-If you can't find what you're looking for or have a an issue not mentioned here, we'd love to hear from you either on GitHub, our Users Slack channel, or email us at support@pachyderm.io.
+If you can't find what you're looking for or have a an issue not mentioned here, we'd love to hear from you either on `GitHub <https://github.com/pachyderm/pachyderm>`_, our `Users Slack channel <http://slack.pachyderm.io>`_, or email us at support@pachyderm.io.

 .. toctree::